sithiz/clone/README.md

 You can test it out with a smaller number first, such as 10, and when that works, use 1000.

 Make sure you do not run an infinite loop!
 If you do, you may have to force-quit your browser (`⌘ + option + escape`).
-Oops!
+You may even notice your processor getting very hot!
+Oops!!

 ## 2